Paola62010/just-cupcakes/README.md

 ### The ideal client for this website:

 - Is based in Ireland.
-- Businesses or individuals who are looking for cupcakes deliveries.
+- Individuals who are looking for cupcakes deliveries.

 ### Visitors to this website are searching for:

 - A bakery located in Dublin.
-- A bakery that offers online purchases and deliveries in Ireland.
+- A bakery that offers online sales and deliveries in Ireland.
 - A bakery that specializes in cupcakes.

 ### User stories